Joseph-L-Davis/CT-LAB-05/README.md

 get test to pass (check)

-Write a function to read the index html file using a promise...and return it
+Write a function to read the index html file using a promise...and return it (check)

-test function
+test function (check)

+respond with Not Found msg